-Howard D. Geneslaw, a Director in the Gibbons Real Estate Development practice group, and Lawrence S. Lustberg, a Director in the Gibbons Criminal Defense Department, as well as the Director of the firm’s John J. Gibbons Fellowship in Public Interest & Constitutional Law, will both speak at the “2014 New Jersey Planning Conference” presented by the New Jersey Chapter of the American Planning Association on January 23-24.
+Howard D. Geneslaw, a Director in the Gibbons Real Estate Land Use and Development practice group, and Lawrence S. Lustberg, co-chair o the Gibbons Commercial & Criminal Litigation, as well as the Director of the firm’s John J. Gibbons Fellowship in Public Interest & Constitutional Law, will both speak at the “2014 New Jersey Planning Conference” presented by the New Jersey Chapter of the American Planning Association on January 23-24.

 Mr. Geneslaw will be speaking on a panel titled “Particular Suitability.”
 The panel will be comprised of planners and lawyers who will discuss the concept of particular suitability in land use applications for use or “d” variances, and specifically the import of recent court decisions and how they affect presentation of proofs in support of use variances.